-- Your activities abroad must be part of your studies and you must receive credits.
+- Your activities abroad must be part of your studies and you must receive credit points.

-- The institute at which you are going to do your research is willing to sign and complete an Erasmus Learning Agreement for Traineeships.
+- The institute at which you are going to do your traineeship is willing to sign and complete an Erasmus Learning Agreement for Traineeships.

 An internship grant after you graduate

 - The Erasmus+ programme also gives you the opportunity to do a work-related internship abroad with an Erasmus+ grant after you graduate.

 - The internship can start before or after your graduation.
 It has to finish in the first year after your graduation.

 - This can be a fantastic springboard for an international job, because this will enable you to gain foreign work experience.
 You can also use this to expand your CV.

 - Apply for this grant through the International Office of your faculty.
 It is mandatory to apply before graduating, while still being in your final academic year.

 Brexit and Erasmus+ traineeships/internships in the UK